-New York state requires that all students in grades prekindergarten, kindergarten, 2, 4, 7 and 10 have student physicals.
+New York state requires that all students entering grades PreK or kindergarten, 1, 3, 5, 7, 9, and 11 have student physicals.
 Physicals may be performed by the family’s physician or by the school’s Physician Assistant.
 Athletes are required to have a physical annually to participate in interscholastic sports.

 Students who have suffered an illness or injury that prevents them from participating in physical education classes must provide a signed note from the students’ physician stating such.

 A student may not be excused from physical education class with a written note from the parent.

 Parents/guardians may request a limitation form to be completed by the student’s doctor.